VideoJuegosUN/Shaders/source.md

 ### Using fragment shaders as screen filters

 We saw how we can create various effects by altering the way texels are read and manipulated in the fragment shader.
-Since the entire image on the screen it is actually an image, we apply any of the effects we saw until now to apply on an arbitrary Processing sketch using the *filter()* function and passing a PShader argument to it.
+Since the entire image on the screen is actually an image, we can apply any of the effects we saw until now on an arbitrary Processing sketch using the *filter()* function and passing a PShader argument to it.

 V: